hilbix/tino/howto/git/sparse-shallow.md

 > Again to stress it:  **There is nothing wrong with these numbers!**
 >
-> Even a $75 Rasbberry PI400 can manage an incoming load of this size easily!
+> Even a $75 Raspberry PI400 can manage an incoming load of this size easily!
 > All you need is to attach enough storage to it (USB3 or iSCSI or NFS).

 This leaves us with following questions: